-On January 2017, the Borexino collaboration presented (currently, the paper has been submitted to the Astroparticle Physics Journal and is available on Arxiv only) an improved measurement of time periodicities of the 7Be solar neutrino interaction rate.
+On June 2017, the Borexino collaboration published [Astroparticle Physics 92 (2017) 21-29] an improved measurement of time periodicities of the 7Be solar neutrino interaction rate.

 This yearly modulation was observed on 4 years (December 2011 – December 2015) of Borexino Phase II data.